 Samuel Miller is buried in the Princeton Cemetery of the Nassau Presbyterian Church.
 Sarah survived until 1861 and is interred next to him.
 It appears from an online photograph of their graves a child is buried next to them.
 He was honored with the Doctor of Divinity (D.D.) by both Union College and then the University of Pennsylvania in 1804.
 The Doctor of Laws (LL.D.) was given in 1811 by the University of North Carolina.
 Miller had been considered as a candidate to succeed Joseph Caldwell as president of U.N.C.
 The number and identities of all his children has proven elusive but here are the ones I could determine.
 I could have checked the U. S. Census which likely would have helped—Margaret (1802-1838, married John Breckinridge), Jonathan Dickinson (1810–1891, went by Dickinson), Samuel, Jr. (1816-1883), Elihu Spencer (1817-1879), John (1819-1895), and possibly Sarah.
 Estimates of the number of children I located are from nine to eleven children.

 Notes—The header titled “Old Farm by the River,” 1885, and the portrait of Miller are from the New York Public Library Digital Collection; the farm pictured is not Miller’s but it possibly expresses Dr. Miller’s fondness for the rural life.
+For information on the Old and New Sides see on this site, “What are the Old Side & New Side?”
 For the definitive bibliography of Miller see, “Samuel Miller, D. D. (1769-1850): An Annotated Bibliography,” by Wayne Sparkman in The Confessional Presbyterian 1, 2005, 11-42; this issue of TCP is no longer available but can be located in a theological seminary or college library.
 The same issue of TCP has Miller’s sermon “Faith Shewn by Works: A Sermon on James 2:18.”
 Greenville Presbyterian Theological Seminary publishes TCP.
 Samuel Miller, Jr., published in two volumes The Life of Samuel Miller, D.D., LL.D, in 1869; it is compiled from Dr. Miller’s notes, journals, and correspondence.
 Ready for download are several of Dr. Miller’s multitude of publications on the Log College Press website.
 Regarding Dr. Miller’s father John and his Old Side affiliation, see the biography in Sprague, Annals, vol. 3.
 “Charles Nisbet (1736-1804),” on the Dickinson College Archives & Special Collections site is a good biography; my information about him in this post is primarily from this site; the archives have a collection for him that I believe includes the lecture notes Miller was asked to publish.
 Two other titles are a book released this year, Allen M. Stanton’s Samuel Miller (1769-1850): Reformed Orthodoxy, Jonathan Edwards, and Old Princeton, Peter Lang, 2022; and James M. Garretson’s an Able and Faithful Ministry: Samuel Miller and the Pastoral Office, Grand Rapids: Reformation Heritage Books, 2014.
 See also, The Presbyterian Magazine Vol. 2, 1852, “Licensure and Ordination of Samuel Miller,” 179-183, also in the volume is “Biographical Notice of Rev. Samuel Miller, D.D.,” 510-517.
 For information about Charles Nisbet of Dickinson College, see the post on this site, “Robert Davidson, Pastor, Professor, and Patriot.”
+Mark A. Noll’s book is Princeton and the Republic 1768-1822, Princeton: PUP, 1989; a comparison of Alison and Witherspoon is within pages 30-49.
 A Discourse, Delivered April 12 , 1797, at the Request of and before the New York Society for Promoting the Manumission [release] of Slaves, and Protecting Such of the as Have Been or May be Liberated, New York: T. & J. Swords, 1797.
 The minutes used Minutes of the General Assembly of the Presbyterian Church in the United States of America from its Organization A. D. 1789 to A. D. 1820 inclusive, Philadelphia: Presbyterian Board of Publication, [n.d.].
 David B. Calhoun’s two volumes Princeton Seminary, published by Banner of Truth, 1994, 1996, include a biography of Samuel and Sarah 63-65 & 67-68.
 See in Appletons’ Cyclopedia of American Biography, vol. 4, Lodge-Pickens, the article titled “John Miller” who is Dr. Miller’s father, also includes Dr. Miller, and his brothers Edward and John; Dr. Miller’s sons, Samuel, Jr., John, and Elihu Spencer (a physician).
 Dr. Miller wrote a biography of his brother Edward, M.D. that is in The Medical Works of Edward Miller, 1814.
 Edward made contributions to understanding Yellow Fever when it visited Philadelphia in 1793, and he was a friend of Benjamin Rush.